quinneden/virby-nix-darwin/README.md

 - **VM Image** - Minimal NixOS disk image configured for secure ssh access and build isolation
 - **VM Runner** - Python package managing VM lifecycle and SSH proxying

-**Build workflow:** Linux build requested → VM started (if needed) → Build executed in isolated environment → Results returned → VM shutdown (after idle timeout)
+**Build workflow:** Linux build requested → VM started (if needed) → Build on VM → Results copied to host → VM shutdown (after idle timeout)

-**Security model:** VM accessible only via localhost with key-based SSH authentication, minimal privileges, and filesystem isolation.
+**Security model:**
+- VM doesn't accept remote connections as it binds to the loopback interface
+- SSH keys are generated and copied to the VM on first run.
+- `builder` user has minimal permissions, root access is restricted by default

 ## Troubleshooting